Canajoharie, NY – Beech-Nut says it will not spend for the multimillion-dollar asbestos clean up at its former plant in...

-Pleural Mesothelioma: Literature suggests that individuals that have been diagnosed with Mesothelioma have an average life expectancy of 9-14 months.
+Pleural Mesothelioma: Individuals that have been diagnosed with Pleural Mesothelioma have an average life expectancy of 9-14 months.
 A few treatment options have been undoubtedly linked to relatively longer survival times.
 One of which is chemotherapy using Alimta and Cisplatin.

-Peritoneal Mesothelioma: Literature suggests people diagnosed with peritoneal mesothelioma cancer have an average life expectancy of 1 year.
+Peritoneal Mesothelioma: Those diagnosed with peritoneal mesothelioma cancer have an average life expectancy of 1 year.
 Studies of patients who are healthy enough to undergo surgery and hyperthermic intraperitoneal chemotherapy (HIPEC) will have a much better possibility at an extended length of survival.

 Pericardial Mesothelioma: Individuals who are diagnosed with pericardial mesothelioma have an extremely poor prognosis with current treatment options.